yusufozturk/panther/docs/gitbook/README.md

 ### Getting Started

-To get setup with Panther, continue with the Quick Start on the next page.
+To get set up with Panther, continue with the [Quick Start](quick-start.md) on the next page.